applessmillion/maralook/README.md

 ## Copyright and License
 Images and various media copyright by www.MaraPets.com.
 All Rights Reserved.
 Used With Permission. <br>
 Acknowledging Jose Solorzano (https://sourceforge.net/projects/php-html/)<br>
-Project copyright by Benjamin Robert.<br>
+Project developed by Benjamin Robert.<br>
 Maralook is licensed under the terms of the GNU General Public License v3.0.